cmsg-icl/crystal_shape_control/general_job_submitter_ICHPC/README.md

 ## General instructions

 This job submitter is useful for jobs launched by a constant parallel executable, i.e., multiple jobs with the same command is supported, but any job involving multiple commands is not.
 Besides, it is only useful for jobs launched by a 'main' input file.
-Other file inputs is allowed either as mandatory or optional files, but only one file can be used to define the `-in` flag (see below).
+Other file inputs is allowed either as mandatory or optional files, but only one file can be used to define an `-in` flag (see below).

+### User defined commands

 ### Command line flags